 In order to use Zelle, the sender's and recipient’s bank accounts must be based in the U.S. and the sender's and recipient’s phone numbers must be U.S. mobile phone numbers.
 Additionally, you can only send or receive money in U.S. dollars.

-Zelle has replaced PopMoney in the PNC Mobile and PNC Virtual Wallet apps.
+Zelle has replaced PopMoney in the PNC Mobile App.
 However, you can continue to use PopMoney to send or receive money when you log into PNC Online Banking on a desktop computer.

 With Zelle, transactions typically occur in minutes between enrolled users.
 If the recipient does not enroll in Zelle within 14 days, the payment or request will expire.